Vibrantic/polaris/README.md

 ## Community and contributing

+Polaris is currently beeing developed and reworked by one person.
+If you want to help be sure to contibute to othe

-Godot is not only an engine but an ever-growing community of users and engine developers.
-The main community channels are listed [on the homepage](https://godotengine.org/community).
+The main community channels for GOdot are listed [on the homepage](https://godotengine.org/community).

 The best way to get in touch with the core engine developers is to join the [Godot Contributors Chat](https://chat.godotengine.org).